Orange County Modern Quilt Guild Bylaws

 Article 1: Name and Purpose of Guild

-Section 1: The name of this organization shall be Orange County Modern Quilt Guild, a not-for-profit organization, to be referred to in this document as the Guild.
+Section 1: The name of this organization shall be Orange County Modern Quilt Guild, a not-for-profit

-Section 2: The mission of the Guild is to support and encourage the growth and development of modern quilting through art, education and community.
+Section 2: The mission of the Guild is to support and encourage the growth and development of modern quilting through art, education, and community.

-educational purposes, including for such purposes, the making of distributions to organizations that qualify under section 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code.
-The Guild is additionally organized to do any and all lawful acts that may be necessary, useful, suitable or proper for the furtherance of accomplishment of the purposes of this Guild.
-Notwithstanding any other provision of these articles, the Guild shall not carry on any other activities not permitted to be carried on (a) by an organization exempt from federal income tax under sections 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code, or (b) by an organization, contributions to which are deductible under section 170(c)(2) of the Internal revenue Code, or the corresponding section of any future federal tax code.
+The Guild is additionally organized to do any and all lawful acts that may be necessary, useful, suitable, or proper for the furtherance of accomplishment of the purposes of this Guild.
+Notwithstanding any other provision of these articles, the Guild shall not carry on any other activities not permitted to be carried on (a) by an organization exempt from federal income tax under sections 501(c)(3) of the Internal Revenue Code, or the corresponding section of any future federal tax code, or (b) by an organization, contributions to which are deductible under section 170(c)(2) of the Internal Revenue Code, or the corresponding section of any future federal tax code.

 Section 4: The Guild is an affiliate member of the Modern Quilt Guild Inc. Through a group exemption with the Modern Quilt Guild Inc., the Guild is a 501(c)(3) tax-exempt organization.
-Within the scope of these purposes, the Guild is organized and operated to:

-- Develop and encourage the art of modern quilting,
+● Develop and encourage the art of modern quilting,

-- Work with other guilds and groups with a similar purpose,
+● Work with other guilds and groups with a similar purpose,

-- Encourage new quilters and other fiber artists interested in non-traditional and non-art fiber projects,
+● Encourage new quilters and other fiber artists interested in non-traditional and non-art fiber projects,

-- Support and provide opportunity for “charity” or other works that provide back to the community through the use of modern quilting skills.
+● Support and provide opportunity for “charity” or other works that provide back to the community through the use of modern quilting skills.

 The assets and property of the Guild are hereby pledged for use in performing its exempt purpose.